ibm-cloud-docs/containers/cs_storage_basics.md

 Before you get started with provisioning storage, it is important to understand the Kubernetes concepts of a persistent volume and a persistent volume claim and how they work together in a cluster.
 {: shortdesc}

-The following image shows the storage components in a Kubernetes cluster.
+The following image shows the storage components in a cluster.

 <img src="images/cs_storage_pvc_pv.png" alt="Storage components in a cluster" width="275" style="width: 275px; border-style: none"/>